End to End

 D) Data Protection Training

-1) One of the primary tasks for compliance in GDPR and Data Protection is to ensure all staff members are
+1) One of the primary requirements for compliance in GDPR and Data Protection is to ensure all staff members

-trained in the protocols.
-This is especially important where the staff are customer facing because they can be
+are trained in the protocols.
+This is especially important where the staff are customer facing because they can

 2) A Subject Access Request can arrive in any form, including verbal, they are time limited and If the staff don’t